Congressional District # 06

 Because residents and nearby businesses use the Oshkosh city water supply for drinking, no one is drinking contaminated groundwater from the site.
 Exposure to contaminated soil is now limited because of the previous soil cleanup action.
 However, EPA is working to determine if additional remedial action is necessary to further reduce or eliminate exposure to residual MGP wastes.

-EPA plans to have WPSC begin a remedial investigation at the Oshkosh site in 2014 in accordance with the enforcement agreement.
+EPA plans to have WPSC begin a remedial investigation at the Oshkosh site in 2016 in accordance with the 2006 enforcement agreement, with the goal of selecting a final cleanup remedy for the site by 2018 or 2019.

 Community InvolvementThe city of Oshkosh has developed the former MGP site into a public park.